Biography

 Alan Tennant was born in Houston and attended Stanford and the University of Texas where he taught English, Comparative Literature and Film Criticism.

-For decades he has traveled throughout the world conducting natural history adventures - among them, whitewater canoe rafting through the Big Bend Canyons of the Rio Grande, whale-watching in Baja California, safaris to Africa and the Amazon, a Darwin lecture series in the Galapagos Islands, to name a few.
+For decades he has traveled throughout the world conducting natural history adventures - among them, whitewater canoe rafting through the Big Bend Canyons of the Rio Grande, whale-watching in Baja California, safaris to Africa, India, remote islands of Indonesia, the Amazon, Alaska, and a Darwin lectures in the Galapagos Islands.

-Alan lectures on a wide variety of subjects throughout the world and has been the subject of several television documentaries, including Flight of the Falcon.
-He is a past President of The Society for the Preservation of Reptiles and Amphibians, and a former Co-Director for the Raptor Preservations Fund, and is scheduled to address the North American Falconers association Field Meet & conference as Keynote Speaker in November, 2005.
+Alan has lectured on a wide variety of subjects in more than twenty countries and has been the subject of a number of television documentaries.
+He is a past President of The Society for the Preservation of Reptiles and Amphibians, and a former Co-Director for the Raptor Preservation Fund.

 Home | Flying With Peregrines | Alan Tennant | On The Wing | Behind The Book | Buy 'On The Wing'